-Addressing Overview (Word Address)
+Addressing Overview

-After the FM24C16B (as receiver) acknowledges the slave address, the master can place the word address on the bus for a write operation.
-The word address is the lower 8-bits of the address to be combined with the 3-bits page select to specify exactly the byte to be written.
-The complete 11-bit address is latched internally.
-No word address occurs for a read operation, though the 3-bit page select is latched internally.
-Reads always use the lower 8-bits that are held internally in the address latch.
-That is, reads always begin at the address following the previous access.
-A random read address can be loaded by doing a write operation as explained below.
+After the FM24W256 (as receiver) acknowledges the slave address, the master can place the memory address on the bus for a write operation.
+The address requires two bytes.
+The complete 15-bit address is latched internally.
+Each access causes the latched address value to be incremented automatically.
+The current address is the value that is held in the latch; either a newly written value or the address following the last access.
+The current address will be held for as long as power remains or until a new value is written.
+Reads always use the current address.
+A random read address can be loaded by beginning a write operation as explained below.

-After transmission of each data byte, just prior to the acknowledge, the FM24C16B increments the internal address latch.
+After transmission of each data byte, just prior to the acknowledge, the FM24W256 increments the internal address latch.
 This allows the next sequential byte to be accessed with no additional addressing.
-After the last address (7FFh) is reached, the address latch will roll over to 000h.
+After the last address (7FFFh) is reached, the address latch will roll over to 0000h.
 There is no limit to the number of bytes that can be accessed with a single read or write operation.